Before investing: Interest and saving (I)

 Similarly, by induction, we can get by the end of the year, the total amount will be

-But suppose 1 AUD = 0.95 USD by the end of the year, this will be only 996.12 USD, so by holding AUD you would actually suffer a loss.
-We will generalize this result after the following AD.
+Suppose the currency is AUD and at the beginning of the year the exchange rate is 1:1, and you are using USD.
+If 1 AUD = 0.95 USD by the end of the year, this will be only 996.12 USD, so by holding AUD you would actually suffer a loss.

 In general, the total amount after n months will be